artystable/hilarious-henri/README.md

 ## Roadmap

 Ideally, this project might evolve into a more standard `.dotfiles` or some other organized user configurations resource.
 Realistically, this project will likely get archived before 2022 when my system setup needs are likely to have changed.
-Truth is, only time will tell.
-See [heat death of the universe for more information](https://en.wikipedia.org/wiki/Heat_death_of_the_universe).
+The truth is, only time will tell.
+See [heat death of the universe](https://en.wikipedia.org/wiki/Heat_death_of_the_universe) for more information.

 ## Contributing